amin8179/Impact-of-oscilllation-on-decision-making/README.md

 **Dependencies**

 MATLAB R2018b or later.
-The model33 and movingAverage functions must be present in the working directory.
+The model33 function must be present in the working directory.